Costa RicaTraveler View

 Healthy Travel Packing List

-Remind your patients to pack health and safety items.
-Use the Healthy Travel Packing List for Costa Rica for a list of health-related items they should consider packing.
+Use the Healthy Travel Packing List for Costa Rica for a list of health-related items to consider packing for your trip.
+Talk to your doctor about which items are most important for you.

 After Your Trip